Purgatory

 Indulgences

 An indulgence is a transfer of merit.
 You cannot receive a transfer of merit except by imputation.
 According to Rome, one needs enough "merits" in order to be accepted into Heaven.
 Not enough merits?
-You go purgatory until you have enough merits.
+You go to purgatory until you have enough merits.

 Early in the 16th century, pope Leo X offered indulgences to those giving alms towards rebuilding St. Peter's Basilica.
 He made it clear to state that the church was not selling indulgences as a fundraiser.
 They claimed this almsgiving was part of their works of satisfaction.
 In other words, nobody was to give alms for any reason apart from a broken and contrite heart because their sin.
 So, even though it's related to their penance, they still receive special indulgences for doing so.

 Of course, it didn't take long for someone to begin selling indulgences.
 A German Dominican priest did just that.
-This called attention to the entire scam from Rome and it mushroomed into a large controversy for Rome.

 Invincible ignorance can also earn one indulgences.
 Invincible ignorance is a type of ignorance that cannot be overcome which in turn provides an excuse.